We want to make our patients feel welcome and at ease. In the winter months, warm up beside the fireplace.

-For information about the dental implant success rate at the Leigh Smile Center, over the past five years, please contact Debra at email@example.com.
+Our present success rate for dental implants at the Leigh Smile Center is 98.5%.
 You will be evaluated before your implant is placed, to ensure the best possible outcome for a successful implant.
 Your Dentist will set up a checkup schedule after the implant has been placed, to avoid possible complications that may arise, and to care for the implant(s).

 Caring for Your Implant

-Dr. Leigh and his Staff will provide you with written instructions on how to take care of your dental implants.
+The Leigh Smile Center Staff will provide you with written instructions on how to take care of your dental implants.
 Our Dental Hygienists are very experienced in the care and maintenance of dental implants, and are more than happy to provide you with the oral hygiene aids used for implant care.
 They will provide you with answers to any questions you may have.
 Below are some important points to remember: